ElpadoCan/SpotMAX/spotmax/docs/source/install/hpc.rst

 ----------------------

-HPC cluster often do not have a desktop environment, meaning that you need to install the headless version of spotMAX.
+HPC cluster often do not have a desktop environment, meaning that you need to install the headless version of SpotMAX.

 Since most of the HPC clusters run on some Linux-based OS, we recommend using ``conda`` not only to manage the environments, but also to install the dependencies.

-That means installing all the dependencies **first** and then install `Cell-ACDC`_ and spotMAX **without dependencies**.
+That means installing all the dependencies **first** and then install `Cell-ACDC`_ and SpotMAX **without dependencies**.

 In the `Environments`_ folder, you will find the following files: